 Master of Arts Requirements

-In addition to the Graduate School requirements, a M.A. degree in Speech-Language Pathology requires satisfactory completion of a minimum of 57 credits and 375 hours of clinical practicum while maintaining at least a “B” in both academic coursework and clinical work.
+In addition to the Graduate School requirements, a M.A. degree in Speech, Language and Hearing Sciences requires satisfactory completion of a minimum of 47 credits and 375 hours of clinical practicum while maintaining at least a “B” in both academic coursework and clinical work.
 Students must complete all required courses and clinical practicum in order to obtain both their M.A. degree, and their Certificate in Clinical Competency through the American Speech-Language-Hearing Association.
 The first year of the two-year M.A. program consists of required graduate courses and clinical practicum, and the first year of the three-year M.A. program consists of required pre-professional undergraduate courses.
 During the final year, students complete the remaining required courses, and either GRAD 5950 or SLHS 5374.
-Students are also required to complete an additional six credits of course work in an area interest.
+Students are also required to complete an additional six credits of course work in an area of interest.
 At least three of the credits must be from graduate courses taken within the SLHS department.
 The Master of Arts required courses are listed below.

 Doctor of Audiology Requirements

 It is expected that students will earn a minimum of 1,820 clinical hours during full-time enrollment in the graduate program and a minimum of 75 credit hours.
 Didactic coursework and clinical experiences are designed to allow students to acquire knowledge and skills in six broad areas of audiology: foundations of practice, prevention/identification of hearing loss and balance disorders, assessment hearing and balance disorders, (re)habilitation of hearing and balance disorders, advocacy/consultation, and education/research/administration.
 Students are also required to complete a capstone research project and pass qualifying examinations in years one and three of the program.